arnaudbos/i-rant/content/loom-part-5-reactive-streams.md

 I agree with all the above.
 Unfortunately, in the FP advocates community there are also the ones who can't help but flog about category theory to death.
-Have you ever heard the joke that "A monad is just a monoid in the category if endofunctors"?
+Have you ever heard the joke that "A monad is just a monoid in the category of endofunctors"?
 Fasten your seatbelt now, 'cause that's so 2010s.

 Apparently 2020 wasn't bad enough to some, so over the years we've had variations like